 Enhanced protection, fixed protection 2012, fixed protection 2014 and fixed protection 2016

 A deduction for a pension debit will not result in the loss of the enhanced or fixed protection and the remaining benefits will continue to be protected.
-If an individual decides to make further pension savings to build up their funds again after the pension debit then the enhanced or fixed protection would be lost.
+If an individual who applied for protection after 15/03/2023 decides to make further pension savings to build up their funds again after the pension debit, the enhanced or fixed protection would be lost.
+An individual who applied for enhanced or fixed protection before 15/03/2023 would not lose their protection if they decided to make further pension contributions.

 Primary protection, individual protection 2014 and individual protection 2016